DOI-USGS/sfrmaker/docs/source/contributing.rst

 `this blogpost <https://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports>`_
 for tips on writing a good bug report.

+Before doing anything else, check the :ref:`Troubleshooting` page for solutions to common issues.

 Trying the bug-producing code out on the *develop* branch is often a worthwhile exercise to confirm the bug still exists.
 It is also worth searching existing bug reports and pull requests to see if the issue has already been reported and/or fixed.

-To file a bug report or enhancement request, from the issues tab on the `SFRmaker GitHub page <https://github.com/aleaf/sfrmaker>`_, select "New Issue".
+To file a bug report or enhancement request, from the issues tab on the `SFRmaker GitHub page <https://github.com/usgs/sfrmaker>`_, select "New Issue".

 Bug reports must: